telecom-se/hpp/project/README.md

 ### Groups

-Defense takes 15 minutes, sharing your screen or sitting around your laptop depending on how the situation will be.
+Defense takes 15 minutes.
 5 minutes to switch groups.

 May, 25th, 2020